Nothing quite says Sunday lunch like a tender and juicy Pot Roast with large chunks of soft potatoes, carrots, herbs, and of course…the gravy!

 - Use a spatula to scrape up any browned bits from the bottom of the pot and stir into the vegetables.
 Add potatoes to the pot and place the browned roast over the top of the vegetables.

-- Add broth and rosemary to the pot.
+- Add broth or beef stock and the rosemary to the pot.
 Cover with a lid and transfer the whole thing to the oven.

 - Cook for about 3 hours or until the meat falls apart when pulled at gently with a fork.